 Sao Paulo | Brazil

-Chefs Especiais – a cooking school for people with Down syndrome and a cafeteria – started because Simone and her husband felt the urge to give back something to the world and express their gratitude for having healthy children, jobs, house… things which many of us just take for granted.
+Chefs Especiais – a cooking school for people with Down syndrome and a cafeteria – started because Simone and her husband felt the urge to give back something to the world and express their gratitude for having healthy children, jobs, houses… things which many of us just take for granted.

 We started to research what could be done – says Simone -.
 Twelve years ago there were quite a few organizations working for poor people, but for those with disability nobody.
 We chose to work with them.
 We started with people with Down syndrome and we’ve basically never stopped.
 At the beginning we just approached people on the street, inviting them to our activities.
 Some came, some didn’t.
 Today we have 300 students per year and we have a long waiting list.

 Simone’s approach worked out, although (or maybe because) it is very different from the customary one.

 I have always moved independently, I didn’t want to do things the usual way.
 For example people ask: do you have a psychologist?
 No, here we don’t have any psychologist.
 This is a gastronomy school.
 We need chefs to teach, not psychologists.
 I think that’s why we get good results.
 Here we don’t help people, we empower them.

 The trademark of our social business is a skull.
 We put on it a chef’s hat and a cup of coffee.
 Why a skull?
 The skull is the symbol of universal equality.
 The skull has no color, has no religion.
 It’s plain.
 You are fat or thin...
 You still have a skull.
 We all have one.
 We work on inclusion and equality for everyone.
 Also for those with Down syndrome, as they have a skull just like any of us.

 Equality and inclusion means the same rights, but also the same duties.